-For the past seventeen years, the New Jersey Council for the Humanities has recognized the best of our state’s K-12 public school teachers and their outstanding achievements in teaching the humanities to our young people.
+For the past twenty years, the New Jersey Council for the Humanities has recognized the best of our state’s K-12 school teachers and their outstanding achievements in teaching the humanities to our young people.

-The 2013 selection committee took particular note of the interdisciplinary nature of Recktenwald’s teaching and his strong dedication to students through a combination of humanities education and the arts both in and out of the classroom.
+The 2014 selection committee took particular note of the interdisciplinary, engaging, and imaginative nature of Kipp-Newbold’s teaching and her enthusiastic dedication to students through a combination of humanities education and the arts both in and out of the classroom.

 What kind of teacher do we look for?